The Shire Horse: Size, Weight & Special Characteristics of the Breed

 - Famous representatives: "Mammoth" or "Sampson" (largest Shire Horse in history)

-The history of the Shire Horse goes way back to the Middle Ages.
+The Shire Horse´s origin can be traced back to Midevil Englan.
 Back then, large, powerful horses were needed to carry heavily armored knights into battle.
 These "Great Horses" were the ancestors of today's Shire Horses.
 Over time, their tasks changed: In the 17th and 18th centuries, they were mainly used in agriculture and transportation.
 They pulled heavy loads, ploughed fields and transported goods over long distances.

 The targeted breeding of modern Shire Horses began in England in the 18th century.
-Farmers needed strong and enduring workhorses.
-In 1878 , the Shire Horse Studbook was finally founded to officially register the breed and promote its breeding.
+Farmers needed strong and enduring draft horses.
+In 1878 , the Shire Horse Studbook was founded to officially register the breed and promote its breeding.
 The result was the impressive, gentle horse we know today.

 Characteristics and appearance of Shire Horses